kkilobyte/ditch-cros/unenroll.md

 ## ChromeOS v110 and below - SH1mmer
 The preferred unenrollment method for ChromeOS v110 and below is using SH1mmer's very cool "deprovision" option.
 This takes ownership of the TPM and erases the FWMP, along with making ChromeOS not check for enrollment by putting a parameter in the RW portion of the VPD.

-1. Back up all data to external media or cloud service.
+1. Back up all data to an external storage device or cloud service.
+You must not use the same storage device as the device you will be using SH1mmer with.
 2. If you are using ChromeOS, MacOS, or Windows, download [this extension](https://chromewebstore.google.com/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm).
-(Linux won't work with this.)
+(Linux users skip this step.)
 If you only have the Chromebook and this is blocked, try using [Skiovox](https://skiovox.com/skiovox.pdf).
 If you are using a version where Skiovox is patched, you can't use SH1mmer anyways.
 3. [Identify](/device-identify.md) what Chromebook *board* you have.
-4. Find your *board* [here](https://dl.darkn.bio/SH1mmer/Prebuilt/Legacy), if it's missing, good luck, use OlyBmmer.
+4. Find and download your *board*'s SH1mmer [here](https://dl.darkn.bio/SH1mmer/Prebuilt/Legacy), if it's missing, good luck, use BadRecovery or CRSH2TTY.
 5. Open your "Downloads" folder in the "Files" app, double click on the SH1mmer zip file, and drag the SH1mmer bin file to your Downloads folder.
 6. If you are using Linux, skip to step 8, otherwise open a Chrome tab, click on the puzzle icon in the top right, and click on "Chromebook Recovery Utility".